One operator · the complete edge

 Your revenue isn't leaking in marketing, sales, or ops.
 It's leaking between them.

-RevCav is one senior operator who has personally run marketing, sales, and operations — the seats on both sides of every handoff — now with AI wired through the work, so one person can cover all three.
+RevCav is one senior operator who has personally run marketing, sales, and operations, the seats on both sides of every handoff, now with AI wired through the work.
+A private engine finds the revenue already sitting in your data (stalled deals, quiet customers, the work you're not seeing), judgment reads what to do with it, and the same hands build the minimal system to go get it.
 Fixed scope.
 A defined finish.
-It winds down instead of billing on.
 You keep the machine.

-Request a Seam Teardown A fixed-fee diagnostic · one email, answered by a person
+Request a consultation A fixed-fee diagnostic · one email, answered by a person

 See the engine